HandsOnDataViz/book/docs/HandsOnDataViz.md

 Third, visualizations are *truthful* if they show accurate data and follow the design rules.
 Still, there’s a wide spectrum of quality within this category.
-When looking at two visualizations that are equally valid, sometimes we day that one is *better* than the other because it illuminates a meaningful data pattern that we did not yet recognize.
+When looking at two visualizations that are equally valid, sometimes we say that one is *better* than the other because it illuminates a meaningful data pattern that we did not yet recognize.
 Or we may say that one is better because it portrays these patterns more beautifully, or with less ink on the page and greater